1958 – 1961 | 1962 – 1964 | 1965 – 1967

-The Carry On films were a series of 31 British comedy films made 1958-1992 that epitomises the 'saucy seaside postcard' humour in which men lust over young, attractive women while being married to older, fiercer harridans.
+The Carry On films were a series of 31 British comedy films made 1958-1992 that epitomise the 'saucy seaside postcard' humour in which men lust over young, attractive women while being married to older, fiercer harridans.
 Although the films have a reputation for being sexist and stereotypical and degrading for women they feature a strong female ensemble cast.
-Do the Carry On films cross the line or is it all innocent innuendo?
-Is the sexism actually in the Carry On films themselves, or in our perception of them?
+Is the sexism actually in the films themselves or how we perceive them?
+Do the Carry On films cross a line or are merely innocent innuendo?

 The Bechdel Test

 One established method used to judge whether a film is sexist is the Bechdel Test.
-This asks whether the film involves two or more named female characters1 having a conversation2 together that is not about men.
+This asks whether the film involves two or more named female characters1 having a conversation2 with each other that is not about men.

 So how do the Carry On films do with the test?